Missing boa constrictor causes concern among neighbors in Montgomery County

 No one seems to know where the huge snake has slithered off to, and everyone wants to avoid a surprise sighting.

-"He could be in a tree, in a drainage pipe, we're still hoping he's in the house," says the snakes owner.
+"He could be in a tree, in a drainage pipe, we're still hoping he's in the house," says the snake's owner.

 However, he hasn't been spotted in his East Greenville home for four weeks.